tonypags/PsModuleTemplate/template/README.md

     Update the version number and copyright date if required.

-	Update the Exported Function Name array with the basenames of the files under the .\ folder only.
+	Update the Exported Function Name array with the basenames of the files under the Public folder only.

 5. Create a new, blank PSM1 file in here.